bib4lib/ArasAsrap/README.md

 # Fizz Utrecht Availability Bot — Setup Guide (no coding needed)

-This bot checks https://www.the-fizz.com/en/student-accommodation/utrecht/ every 5 minutes, Tuesday to Friday between 06:00 and 19:00 (Amsterdam time), and sends you a Telegram message the moment the "fully booked" notice disappears from the page.
+This bot checks https://www.the-fizz.com/en/student-accommodation/utrecht/ every 2 minutes, Monday to Friday between 06:00 and 21:00 (Amsterdam time), and sends you a Telegram message the moment the "fully booked" notice disappears from the page.
 It runs entirely on GitHub's free servers — your laptop can be off.